 - These “External Inputs” are external to the “Process” that our Six Sigma Project is Focused.

-Once the External Inputs have been identified, we then color code them based on the effect they are presently having on the Outputs.
+Once the External Inputs have been identified, we then color code them based on the The change in the average value of the output caused by a ch... they are presently having on the Outputs.

 (Optional) Who Supplies the Inputs?

 - Who supplies the External Inputs to the Process?

 - You don’t need to list every specific supplier unless the specific supplier detail is important to the variation in the output.